 - Exit the water around 30 minutes after high-tide

-Things you must know to dive the Blue Heron Bridge
+Things You Need to Know to Dive the Blue Heron Bridge

 Bring breakfast, or bring a good book to read.
 Secure your spot and then enjoy the beauty of the day.